fishworks/gofi.sh/content/homepage/hacking.md

 - `make test-lint`: runs linter/style checks
 - `make test-unit`: runs basic unit tests
 - `make test`: runs all of the above

-## PR your Changes

-Once you're finished with your changes, read through the [Contributing Guidelines](#contributing) to get your code merged upstream.